isomerpages/mlaw-pto/_wills-registry/0-information-for-testators.md

 e) A person who appears to the Public Trustee to have a legitimate interest in the testator’s will or estate.

-**15. Why is the search results released to only selected persons?**<br>
+**13. Why is the search results released to only selected persons?**<br>
 The Wills Registry, maintained by the Public Trustee, is a confidential registry.
 The information deposited with the Wills Registry is protected.
 For this reason, information at the Registry will only be released to solicitors acting for the testator or his estate and to the next-of-kin upon the death of the testator.

-**16. How do I carry out a search on will information with the Wills Registry?**<br>
+**14. How do I carry out a search on will information with the Wills Registry?**<br>
-You will need to access our online search form at [pto.mlaw.gov.sg](/) under eServices.

-We will need the following supporting documents.
+You may search for wills information via the following channels:

+·         From 22 April 2020 to 3 May 2020, please submit your duly completed Wills Search Form and the necessary supporting documents via <a href = "https://eservices.mlaw.gov.sg/enquiry/" target = "_blank">Contact Us @ OneMinLaw</a>.
+Search fees will be waived during this period.

+·         From 4 May 2020, you may conduct a search using SAL’s online services at <a href = "https://wills.sal.sg" target = "_blank">https://wills.sal.sg</a>.

+Please note that you will need to submit a copy of the following documents when you submit an application to search for wills information:<br><br>
-a) For the person making search on own will record:
+a.
+For the person making search on own will record, please submit a copy of your Identification document (e.g. NRIC or passport).<br><br>

-* Your NRIC

-b) For law firms:
+b.
+For law firms, please submit a copy of:<br>

-* NRIC of the person who made the will or
+              &nbsp;&nbsp;i.
+The identification document of the person who made the will (testator); or<br>

-* Death certificate of the person who made the will
+             &nbsp;&nbsp;ii.
+The death certificate of the testator.<br><br>

-c) For next-of-kin:
+c.
+For the next-of-kin of deceased persons, please submit a copy of the:<br>

-* Death certificate of the person who made the will and
+              &nbsp;&nbsp;i.
+Death certificate of the testator;<br>

-* NRIC of next-of-kin and
+             &nbsp;&nbsp;ii.
+Identification document(s) of the next-of-kin; and<br>

-* Proof of relationship to the person who made the will (for example, marriage certificate (for spouse) and birth certificate (for parents or children))
+            &nbsp;&nbsp;iii.
+Proof of relation to the testator (e.g. marriage certificate, or birth certificate).<br><br>

-d) For donee of a Lasting Power of Attorney (LPA) or a deputy appointed or to be appointed by the Court:
+d.
+For donee of a Lasting Power of Attorney (LPA), or a deputy appointed or to be appointed by the Court, please submit a copy of the:<br>

-* NRIC of donee or deputy or would-be deputy
+              &nbsp;&nbsp;i.
+Identification document of the donee, deputy, or deputy to be appointed by the Court; and<br>

-* Copy of LPA or Court Order / Application
+             &nbsp;&nbsp;ii.
+LPA, Court Order or Application to appoint a deputy.<br><br>

-e) For person with a legitimate interest in the testator's will or estate (Please submit your search request using the next-of-kin option in our eService):
+e.
+For persons with a legitimate interest in the testator’s will or estate, please submit a copy of the:

-* NRIC of person with a legitimate interest in the testator's will or estate
+              &nbsp;&nbsp;i.
+Identification document of the person with a legitimate interest in the testator’s will or estate;<br>

-* Proof of relationship to the person who made the will
+             &nbsp;&nbsp;ii.
+Proof of relationship to the testator; and<br>

-* Reasons for wanting to make a search on the testator's will together with the relevant supporting documents.
-(Please upload your written reasons and supporting documents under the attachment for Death Certificate in our eServices.)
+            &nbsp;&nbsp;iii.
+Reason(s) for making the search on the testator’s will, together with relevant supporting documents.<br>

-Please allow **3 - 5 working days** for us to process your form.

-You will need to have your SingPass ready to access our online deposit form.
-You may apply for your SingPass at [https://www.singpass.gov.sg](https://www.singpass.gov.sg/spauth/login/loginpage?URL=%2F&TAM_OP=login) if you do not have one.

-If you are not eligible for a SingPass, you may apply for a log-in ID and password.
-You can refer to our guide available at [pto.mlaw.gov.sg](/) under “Guides and Forms” on how to apply for a log-in ID and password.

-**17. Do you accept hardcopy forms?**<br>
-The Wills Registry no longer accepts hardcopy search forms after **15 April 2014**.

-**18. How long do I have to wait for the search results?**<br>
+**15. How long do I have to wait for the search results?**<br>
 The search results will be sent to you via email within **3 to 5 working days** after we have received your search request.

-**19. How will the results be sent to me?**<br>
+**16. How will the results be sent to me?**<br>
 The search results will be sent to you via **email** once we have verified your supporting documents.

 The search results will no longer be sent by post or fax.